pvdabeel/prolog/Documentation/Tests/test65/README.md

 **Category:** Installed

-This test case is a regression test for use:installed_entry_satisfies_build_with_use/2, the check the rebuild paths key on (the rules:rule install/run short-circuit and candidate:update_requires_use_rebuild).
+This test case is a regression test for use:installed_entry_satisfies_build_with_use/2, the check the rebuild paths key on (the resolving:rule install/run short-circuit and candidate:update_requires_use_rebuild).
 It finds an installed VDB entry with an IUSE flag that was disabled at build time and verifies the check in both directions.
 Flags outside a package's IUSE are ignored by design (they cannot